Santa Ana, California: Education

 The Roman Catholic Diocese operates Mater Dei High School.
 The Diocese also operates several K–8 schools in Santa Ana, including School of Our Lady, Saint Anne, Saint Barbara, and Saint Joseph.
 Immaculate Heart of Mary and Our Lady of the Pillar schools were closed in 2005 and merged into the School of Our Lady, which is located at Immaculate Heart of Mary Parish.
 (See Roman Catholic Diocesan Schools in Santa Ana, California).
 In September 2005 the Orange County Campus of International School of Los Angeles (LILA) moved to Santa Ana.
 In July 2015 it moved back to Orange.

+The Armenian Apostolic Church operates the Ari Guiragos Minassian Armenian School, a preschool through elementary school since 1986.

 The city is also home to Santa Ana College, a two-year public community college, as well as California Coast University, and the Orange County branch of the Art Institute of California.
 Taft Law School, a correspondence law school, is also based in Santa Ana.
 Trinity Law School is a Christian, CBE-accredited law school that is the only California campus of the Trinity International University system of schools.
 Detective Training Institute is a correspondence/distance learning institution that offers private investigator diplomas and is approved to operate by the Bureau for Private Postsecondary Education.
 Career Networks Institute College, a post-secondary occupational learning center for allied health, is also based in the city.